-- Research common issues or mechanical failures about a specific vehicle/model year BEFORE you go look.
-Ask the seller point blank if they had any of the common issues you found.
-Try to catch them off guard to get a more honest answer.
+- Research common issues or mechanical failures about specific vehicle/model years BEFORE you go look.
+Ask the seller point blank if they’ve had any of the common issues that came up in your research.

-If you find a car you REALLY like, spend $30 on a Carfax report.
-You can do it from your phone on their app or website while you are looking at the car.
-It will pull up major information like past wrecks or flood damage, or if the car was in Mexico for 10 years before it came across the border (I’m actually serious, that is an issue for us in Texas).
+- If you find a car that you REALLY like, spend $30 on a Carfax report.
+You can even use their app and do it from your phone while you are looking at the car.
+It will pull up any major information you need to know about, like past wrecks, flood damage, or if the car was in Mexico for 10 years before it came across the border (I’m actually serious about this because that’s an issue for us in Texas).

-It even pulls up oil changes and maintenance if the work was done at a dealership.
-The $30 is totally worth it for the peace of mind.
+- It even pulls up maintenance and oil changes that were done at the dealership.
+That $30 is totally worth it for the peace of mind.

 That’s it!
-Enjoy your debt freedom and start using that freed up money to pay down some other debt or invest/save!
+Enjoy your debt-freedom and start using that extra money to pay down some other debt, to save, or to invest!

-For whatever reason, my car posts are always the most popular ones that I do.
-Check out my past anti-new car posts for more info:
+Check out my past car posts for more info: